 4. Official Placement Test Scores: ASU Mid-South accepts ACT, SAT, COMPASS, ACCUPLACER Next Generation, or ASSET scores to determine placement in English, reading, and mathematics.
-The ACCUPLACER Next Generation placement test is offered on the ASU Mid-South campus for a nominal fee.
 In some cases, previous college coursework is sufficient to determine placement.

 Students who do not provide official transcripts and/or proof of the required immunizations or exemption will be prevented from registering for classes.
 Registration will be processed when the required documentation is presented.